Baseball Swing Mechanics Hitting Muscle Memory

 The skill of hitting becomes mostly automatic and proper baseball swing mechanics are executed without thought.
 The brain stores and recalls all of this information to send to a hitter’s muscles when it is time to perform at the plate.

 The more consistently you repeat any motion the more reliable your muscle memory becomes and over time proper swing mechanics become part of an innate reflexive action.
 Now keep in mind that practice makes permanent, but not always perfect.
 If you repetitively practice a bad swing, you end up being really good at repeating mistakes and reinforcing bad habits.
-Whether trying to improve the consistency of your swing or correct common swing flaws, using hitting trainers to guide you through a correct, repeatable motion can help make the desired movement and mechanics familiar to your body.
+Whether trying to improve the consistency of your swing or correct common swing flaws, using baseball hitting trainers to guide you through a correct, repeatable motion can help make the desired movement and mechanics familiar to your body.
 Once the muscles memorize how the proper swing feels during practice, the hitter will be able to work the barrel correctly through the zone without conscious awareness during the game, leaving nothing but the pitch to focus on at the plate.

 PART II – The Science Behind Processing A Pitch